nullstone-io/setup-nullstone-action/README.md

-# github-actions
+# setup-nullstone-action

-Catalog of GitHub actions for Nullstone integration
+GitHub action to set up Nullstone and add it to the PATH.